compsci-apology/book/book.md

         1. All robots need to solve the problem of reliably obtaining enough energy to keep themselves alive.
         2. They will always be under selective pressure to be more energetically efficient.
         3. This means they must evaluate _tradeoffs_ because energy spent in one area cannot be spent elsewhere
-### Effective strategies must be implemented with specific structures
+### Effective strategies must include convergent instrumental subgoals
 1. AI saftey researchers coined the term 'convergent instrumental subgoals' describing goals an advanced agent must have
     1. [The Superintelligent Will: Motivation and Instrumental Rationality in Advanced Artificial Agents](https://nickbostrom.com/superintelligentwill.pdf)
         1. This work describes drives that it claims arise in the pursuit of arbitrary goals